Dementia: Mixed dementia

-Genetics

-Although it is not very common to inherit dementia from a parent or grandparent, there are genetic linked causes of dementia.
-These are only a small overall portion of the overall cases of dementia, but it is possible.

 Other

 Chronic inflammatory conditions that may affect the brain and cognition include Behçet's disease, multiple sclerosis, sarcoidosis, Sjögren's syndrome, lupus, celiac disease, and non-celiac gluten sensitivity.
 These types of dementias can rapidly progress, but usually have a good response to early treatment.
 This consists of immunomodulators or steroid administration, or in certain cases, the elimination of the causative agent.

-A 2019 review found no association between celiac disease and dementia overall but a potential association with vascular dementia.
-A 2018 review found a link between celiac disease or non-celiac gluten sensitivity and cognitive impairment and that celiac disease may be associated with Alzheimer's disease, vascular dementia, and frontotemporal dementia.
+Celiac disease does not seem to raise the risk of dementia in general but it may increase the risk of vascular dementia.
+Both celiac disease or non-celiac gluten sensitivity might raise the risk of cognitive impairment which can be one of the early signs of subsequent dementia.
 A strict gluten-free diet started early may protect against dementia associated with gluten-related disorders.

 Cases of easily reversible dementia include hypothyroidism, vitamin B12 deficiency, Lyme disease, and neurosyphilis.
 For Lyme disease and neurosyphilis, testing should be done if risk factors are present.
 Because risk factors are often difficult to determine, testing for neurosyphilis and Lyme disease, as well as other mentioned factors, may be undertaken as a matter of course where dementia is suspected.

 Many other medical and neurological conditions include dementia only late in the illness.
-For example, a proportion of patients with Parkinson's disease develop dementia, though widely varying figures are quoted for this proportion.
+For example, a proportion of people with Parkinson's disease develop dementia, though widely varying figures are quoted for this proportion.
 When dementia occurs in Parkinson's disease, the underlying cause may be dementia with Lewy bodies or Alzheimer's disease, or both.
 Cognitive impairment also occurs in the Parkinson-plus syndromes of progressive supranuclear palsy and corticobasal degeneration (and the same underlying pathology may cause the clinical syndromes of frontotemporal lobar degeneration).
 Although the acute porphyrias may cause episodes of confusion and psychiatric disturbance, dementia is a rare feature of these rare diseases.
 Limbic-predominant age-related TDP-43 encephalopathy (LATE) is a type of dementia that primarily affects people in their 80s or 90s and in which TDP-43 protein deposits in the limbic portion of the brain.

 Hereditary disorders that can also cause dementia include: some metabolic disorders such as lysosomal storage disorders, leukodystrophies, and spinocerebellar ataxias.

+Persistent loneliness may significantly increase the risk of dementia.
+Loneliness is associated with a 31% higher likelihood of developing any form of dementia, and can also raise the risk of cognitive impairment by 15%.